Am I Exempt from Federal Withholding?

 Some Americans might be exempt from filing income taxes because they don’t meet the income requirements to file, or they’re being claimed as a dependent.
 We’ll cover what being exempt means, how to claim your exemption with Form W-4, what’s needed to claim an exemption from withholding, and more in this article.

-When you claim an exemption from withholding on your federal W-4, it means that federal income taxes will not be taken out of your paychecks.
-As a result of this, you won’t have to pay federal income taxes at the start of the next year.
+When you claim this exemption, you won’t have to pay federal income taxes at the start of the next year.
 However, just about everyone, whether you’re working a full-time or part-time job, will have FICA taxes deducted from their paycheck.
-This exemption expires at the end of the tax year, requiring you to re-evaluate your withholding status for the following year.
+The exemption expires at the end of the tax year, requiring you to re-evaluate your withholding status for the following year.

 You may also be able to claim a federal tax exemption if you are being claimed as a dependent.
 If you were financially reliant upon a family member for the majority of the year, this person could claim your income for tax purposes.